valhuber/ApiLogicServer/api_logic_server_cli/docs/Install.md

     __8. Run the application__

-    You can open the Admin App in your browser [http://apilogicserver.pythonanywhere.com/admin-app/index.html](http://apilogicserver.pythonanywhere.com/admin-app/index.html).
+    You can open the Admin App in your browser [http://apilogicserver.pythonanywhere.com/admin-app/index.html](http://apilogicserver.pythonanywhere.com/admin-app/index.html).  **Currently down for maintenance.**

     You can use ```curl``` from pythonanywhere consoles: